NeCr00/Credential-Hunting/README.md

 | `-h, --help` | `-Help` / `-h` | Show help |

 Both modes auto-skip: build / cache / vendor noise (`.git`, `node_modules`, `__pycache__`, `WinSxS`, `WindowsApps`, `$Recycle.Bin`, …), files over the size cap, and binary files (NUL-byte heuristic with BOM awareness on Windows so UTF-16 LE `.ps1` files aren't dropped).

-## Ethics

-> **Authorized testing only.**

-Designed for penetration testers, red-teamers, defenders auditing their own infrastructure, CTF / OSCP / HTB lab work, and IR triage.
-Don't run this against systems you don't have explicit permission to assess.

-Defender / EDR products will flag the PowerShell variant as suspicious — it grep-walks `cpassword`, `-AsPlainText`, SSH keys, and other tradecraft markers.
-On in-scope lab hosts, add an exclusion or invoke in a permitted context.

-## License

-MIT.